ARMmbed/greentea/README.md

 $ python setup.py install
 ```

-Use the same procedure to install dependencies ```mbed-ls``` and ```mbed-host-tests```.
+Use the same procedure to install the dependencies ```mbed-ls``` and ```mbed-host-tests```.

 To check that the installer was successful try running the ```mbedgt --help``` command.
 You should get feedback like below.
 You may need to restart your terminal first.
 ```
 $ mbedgt --help
 Usage: mbedgt-script.py [options]

-This automated test script is used to test mbed SDK 3.0 on mbed-enabled deviecs with support from yotta build tool
+This automated test script is used to test the mbed SDK 3.0 on mbed-enabled devices with support from the yotta build tool

 Options:
   -h, --help            show this help message and exit